 This week marks the 3rd Hour of Code international event.
 The Hour of Code is a grassroots effort to get people involved in computer coding and computer science.
-This event runs through December 7th-13th in conjunction with Computer Science Education Week.
+This event runs in early December in conjunction with Computer Science Education Week.
 Although there is a focus on getting everyone involved in coding during this week, learning to code is certainly not limited by dates.
 There are tons of activities and resources to teach kids to code throughout the year.

 This post contains affiliate links.
 Please see disclosures for more information.